SciML/LinearSolve.jl/docs/src/solvers/solvers.md

 has a non-allocating LU factorization.
 In theory, this post-initialized solve should always be faster than the Base.LinearAlgebra version.

-- `FastLUFactorization` the `FastLapackInterface` version of the LU factorizaiton.
+- `FastLUFactorization` the `FastLapackInterface` version of the LU factorization.
 Notably, this version does not allow for choice of pivoting method.
 - `FastQRFactorization(pivot=NoPivot(),blocksize=32)`, the `FastLapackInterface` version of
-  the QR factorizaiton.
+  the QR factorization.

 ### SuiteSparse.jl

 By default, the SuiteSparse.jl are implemented for efficiency by caching the symbolic factorization.
-I.e. if `set_A` is used, it is expected that the new `A` has the same sparsity pattern as the previous `A`.
+I.e., if `set_A` is used, it is expected that the new `A` has the same sparsity pattern as the previous `A`.
 If this algorithm is to be used in a context where that assumption does not hold, set `reuse_symbolic=false`.

-- `KLUFactorization(;reuse_symbolic=true)`: A fast sparse LU-factorization which specializes on sparsity patterns with "less structure".
+- `KLUFactorization(;reuse_symbolic=true)`: A fast sparse LU-factorization which specializes on sparsity patterns with “less structure”.
 - `UMFPACKFactorization(;reuse_symbolic=true)`: A fast sparse multithreaded
-  LU-factorization which specializes on sparsity patterns that are more structured.
+  LU-factorization which specializes on sparsity patterns with “more structure”.

 ### Pardiso.jl